-At Metro Dermatology in Elmhurst, Flushing, and Bronx, NY, and Englewood, NJ, we understand the unique nature of each person’s skin.
+At Metro Dermatology in Elmhurst, Flushing, Bronx, NY, and Fort Lee, NJ, we understand the unique nature of each person’s skin.
 That’s why we also recognize acne scars treatment cannot be approached from a one-size-fits-all perspective.
 Instead, we consider each patient individually and craft specific, results-oriented treatment plans.
 Thanks to this careful process, scar removal is possible.

 How Do You Get Rid of Acne Scars?

 The good news is we offer multiple solutions for acne scar removal.
 Depending on the severity, acne breakouts can affect the top as well as the underlying layers of skin.
 It’s after pimples have resolved, while the skin is trying to heal itself, that scar tissues can develop.
 These are often the effects of severe inflammation, delayed onset of treatment, and/or external factors like picking.

 After thoroughly reviewing your concerns, we will choose the acne scars treatment best suited to your skin tone and type.
 The most important step is identifying the scar type you have: atrophic, hypertrophic, or ice pick, each of which has a different size, shape, and contour.
 Atrophic scars are shallow with smooth borders and a pit.
 Hypertrophic scars may appear lumpy or thick, while ice picks have sharp edges and deep pits.

 Understanding the Difference Between Scars and Marks